AmalieDue/py-multisig-hmac/README.md

 ```

 ### `m = MultisigHMAC([alg = MultisigHMAC.PRIMITIVE])`
-Create a new instance of `MultisigHMAC` which can be used as a global singleton.
+Creates a new instance of `MultisigHMAC` which can be used as a global singleton.
 Just sets the algorithm to be used for subsequent methods and associated constants.
 Example:
 ```python
 m = MultisigHMAC()
 assert (m.popcount(5) == 2 and m.keyIndexes(5) == [0,2])
 ```

 ### `key = MultisigHMAC.keygen(index)`
-Generate a new cryptographically random key.
-The function returns `{ index: 32-bit unsigned integer, key: bytes of length MultisigHMAC.KEYBYTES }`.
+Generates a new cryptographically random key.
+The function returns `{ index: 32-bit unsigned integer, key: bytes of length KEYBYTES }`.

 Note: `index` should be counted from 0.

 ### `masterSeed = MultisigHMAC.seedgen()`
-Generate a new cryptographically random master seed.
+Generates a new cryptographically random master seed.

 ### `key = MultisigHMAC.deriveKey(masterSeed, index)`
-Derive a new subkey from a master seed. `index` must be a 32-bit unsigned integer, but in practice you want to keep a much lower number, as the bitfield used with the signature has as many bits as the largest index.
-A simple counter suffices.
-The function returns `{ index: 32-bit unsigned integer, key: bytes of length MultisigHMAC.KEYBYTES }`.
+Derives a new subkey from a master seed. `index` must be a 32-bit unsigned integer, but in practice you want to keep a much lower number, as the bitfield used with the signature has as many bits as the largest index.
+The function returns `{ index: 32-bit unsigned integer, key: bytes of length KEYBYTES }`.

 Note: `index` should be counted from 0.